Cairn Valley Light Railway: Disappointing custom

 The passenger carryings on the line did not live up to early expectation, and in fact declined from 4,800 journeys in 1906 to 3,600 in 1913, 2,500 in 1918 and dropping to 1,000 in 1923.
 There was little goods traffic on the rural line.

 In 1921 the passenger operation was losing £1,600 annually, and from that time local bus operators started operating bus services which were more convenient, further worsening custom on the railway.

 Closure

-During the Second World War the need for economy was extreme and continuation of the passenger service was considered to be unviable; the last passenger train ran on 1 May 1943, with closure being reckoned from 3 May 1943.
-The sparse goods service continued, but it too was closed, on 4 July 1949.
-The following winter saw long stretches of the formation washed away during winter storms, and any realistic hope of reinstatement was done away with.
+During the Second World War, the need for economy was extreme and continuation of the passenger service was considered to be unviable; the last passenger train ran on 1 May 1943, with closure being reckoned from 3 May 1943.
+The sparse goods service continued, but it too was closed on 4 July 1949.
+During the following winter, long stretches of the formation were washed away during winter storms, and any realistic chance of reinstatement was lost.